Luna-za-tuna/Personal_Recipe/_posts/2023-10-16-gma-marcums-no-bake-cookies.md

   cook: n/a
   ingredients_markdown: |-
     * 1/4 cup cocoa powder
     * 2 cups sugar
     * 1 stick butter
     * 1/2 cup milk
     * 1/2 cup peanut butter
     * 1/2 tsp vanilla extract
     * 3 cups quick cooking oatmeal
   directions_markdown: |-
     1. Melt the stick of butter
     2. Add cocoa and sugar and whisk with the butter.
     3. Once mixed, add milk and peanut butter and bring to a boil
     4. Take off heat and add vanilla extract
     5. Mix into the oatmeal
     6. Drop large spoonfuls onto buttered sheet and place in refrigerator to set.
   notes_markdown: |-
-	* you can remove the peanut butter without changing anything else about the recipe
+    * You can remove the peanut butter without changing anything else about the recipe
 ---